 The Company limits its potential liability from reinsurance business by passing on some of the risks it assumes to the international reinsurance market (retrocession).
 The reinsurance coverage is diversified over a large number of different international reinsurance companies that VIG Re assesses with adequate creditworthiness, to minimize the credit risk due to the insolvency of the reinsurers.
-The Company strictly adheres to the issued Security Guidelines, limiting the counterparties which VIG Re can conclude retrocession contracts with.
+The Company strictly adheres to the issued security guidelines, limiting the counterparties which VIG Re can conclude retrocession contracts with.

-Deposits to ceding undertakings are monitored by Corporate Underwriting and Risk Management function.
-Depending on the treaty wording, counterparty default risk may arise from these arrangements which is taken into account in the counterparty risk calculation.
+Deposits to ceding undertakings are monitored by the Corporate Underwriting and the Risk Management functions.
+Depending on the treaty wording, counterparty default risk may arise from these arrangements subsequently taken into account in the counterparty risk calculation.

-The counterparty risk arising from financial instruments including cash and term deposits is governed by the Investment Strategy where limits per tenor and bank are defined.
-Any new counterparty financial institution requires VIG Group approval.
+The counterparty risk arising from financial instruments including cash and term deposits is governed by the investment strategy where limits per tenor and bank are defined.
+Any new counterparty financial institution is subject to VIG Group approval.